 The San Clemente Church is within walking distance of the Colosseum, and is worth the visit to descend 60 feet underground and view the many layers and 2,000 years of Roman history on this one site.

 The stunning tile works, paintings and ongoing archaeological work underground are fascinating, and also a little bit spooky and claustrophobic.
-It’s a bit off the beaten path, but adventurous families should add this to their list of things to do in Rome with a 7 year old or older.
+It’s a bit off the beaten path, but adventurous families should add this to their list of things to do in Rome with children 7 years and up.

 When determining how to plan a trip to Italy and Rome, the itinerary must include a visit to one of our favorite Roman neighborhoods, Trastevere.

 It’s a very family-friendly area with great, affordable restaurants and cool and quirky shops (with less mark-ups than other more touristy areas).
-Visit the beautiful Santa Maria church and walk the short path to the Gianicolo for more fabulous views of the city and the Seven Hills of Rome.
+Visit the beautiful Santa Maria church and take a short walk to the Gianicolo.
+It’s a great place to enjoy fabulous views of the city and the seven hills of Rome.

 Architectural (and LEGO-building) fans will want to find the Tempietto, a perfectly proportioned, small 16th-century temple, found on the Gianicolo hill.

 The Gardens overlook the large Piazza del Popolo and are also home to the Villa Borghese.
-You can bring a picnic to enjoy on the grounds, rent bicycles, and visit the Gardens’ small fun fair, which is great for small children.
+You can bring a picnic to enjoy on the grounds, rent bicycles, and visit the Gardens’ small fun fair, which is great for kids of all ages.
 The views of Rome are also superb from this higher vantage point.

 Conveniently located near one of the best high fashion shopping streets in Rome (Via Condotti), the Spanish Steps and Piazza di Spagna are magnificent in spring and early summer when the flowers are in full bloom.